Skip to main content

 How Can Parents Help a Child Manage Big Emotions?

 Emotional regulation is taught, not told.
-Children learn these skills through consistent co-regulation with a calm adult—long before they can manage emotions independently.
+Kids learn these skills by being around a calm adult who models them consistently—long before they can handle emotions on their own.

 1